Texas Chainsaw Massacre (2022 film): Critical response

 Writing for TheWrap, William Bibbiani said: "Garcia clearly knows that this is the film's ultraviolent slasher centerpiece, and he absolutely delivers on all that gory promise."
 Frank Scheck of The Hollywood Reporter wrote: "Texas Chainsaw Massacre doesn't exactly offer anything new, but gorehound fans who rejoice at watching people's innards fall out of their bodies will find much to appreciate."
 Brad Wheeler of The Globe and Mail wrote: "Texas Chainsaw Massacre is what it says it is.
 You have your Texas, your chainsaw, your massacre."
 Benjamin Lee of The Guardian gave the film three out of five stars, describing it as "a jolting little slasher that should repulse and satisfy those with a suitably depraved idea of what they are clicking into."
 Jonathan Dehaan of Nightmare on Film Street said: "Texas Chainsaw Massacre is as violent and as blood-soaked as any of the sequels that came before it, even if it is without a defined purpose."

+Future

+An upcoming tenth film, Texas Chainsaw Legacy, is in development.
+A bidding war for future rights was underway, with many studios and creatives in mind.
+These included a film directed and co-written by Bryan Bertino and produced by Oz Perkins for Neon, a television series developed by JT Mollner and Glen Powell and produced by Roy Lee for A24, a film also produced by Lee for Netflix, and Taylor Sheridan producing for Paramount.
+Jordan Peele's Monkeypaw Productions had also been involved in the bidding war but left early on.
+In September 2025, A24 emerged as the front runner, with the Netflix film also happening; the former ultimately acquired film and television rights to the franchise in February 2026, though distribution for the film previously set at Netflix remains in question.
+On April 21, 2026, it was announced that Curry Barker is set to write and direct the planned untitled tenth film with A24.